Frequently Asked Questions

 n/a End point assessment:

-The Institute for Apprenticeships requires that all apprenticeships contain an independent end-point assessment.
+The Institute for Apprenticeships and Technical Education requires that all apprenticeships contain an independent end-point assessment.
 This is a holistic assessment of the knowledge, skills and behaviours that have been learnt throughout the apprenticeship.
 The requirements for this are set out in the assessment plan that is developed alongside the Standard.
-Read more in the guidance.
+Read more here.

 Apprentices receive an overall grade for their apprenticeship (eg pass, merit or distinction) based on their performance during the end point assessment.